arshsinghphd/TeamActivities/Module04/README.md

 ## Part 2: Thinking About Functions and Abstraction

-First, let's start off by writing a function that prints even numbers from 0-10.
+:fire: Task: Let's start off by writing a function that prints even numbers from 0-10.
 Work on that with your partners, call the function **number_print**.

 Remember, when writing a function, follow the steps
 1. Define - what are the parameters you need (so far none), name,